daBatmanCoder/General/README.md

-# General Repository by Jonathan Kandel
+# General Repository by daBatmanCoder

 ## Table of Contents